Keyfactor/hashicorp-vault-orchestrator/README.md

 The Hashicorp Vault Orchestrator extension allows you store certificates in Hashicorp Vault KeyValue secrets engine.

-#### Integration status: Production - Ready for use in production environments.
+#### Integration status: Prototype - Demonstration quality.
+Not for use in customer environments.

 ## About the Keyfactor Universal Orchestrator Capability